rohit12crj/Study-Notes/Terraform/notes.md

 ✅ https://youtu.be/JEDp4orr_K8?si=8IeRZlswzb5-ZlL9  --> Most Common Terraform Task Used in Real-Time ( Abhishek )

 ---
+✅ Difference between mount point & volumes in ecs .
+Upload pictures pending

+---
+✅  Cross account Terraform resource creation

+---

+✅ Example where terraform says  destroying resources & is stuck in that scenario

+---
+✅ In ecs cluster I have 1 service , running tasks with task definition v1 which is front footed by alb .
+Alb has 1 listener with 2 target group blue & green.
+Right now only blue has 100% traffic.
+If I create new task definition of v2 and launch task with it for green environment.
+How does these tasks get associated with green target group

+---
+✅ Check if Terraform lifecycle policy ignore is needed or not for ECS blue green deployment ?

+---
 ✅ backend.tf file ?
 - it stores location of remote state
 - s3 bucket name  --> name of bucket where all state files of dev & prod will be stored